 Login SettingsLink to this section

 - Failed Login Attempts*: Sets the default number of consecutive failed attempts at logging in before a user is locked out, between one and nine.
 This cannot be left blank.
 Administrators can unlock locked-out users from Setup > Users.

 Publish SettingsLink to this section

-- Spell Check: Identifies spelling errors on the page; users which have permission can add words to the custom dictionary
+Identifies spelling errors on the page; users with permission can add words to the custom dictionary

 This video was recorded in OU Campus v10.
 While the interface may have a slightly different look, the platform functionalities did not drastically change in the OU Campus 11 release.